MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Disable-PSRemoting.md

 The third command uses the Disable-PSRemoting cmdlet to disable remote access to all session configurations.

 The fourth command uses the Get-PSSessionConfiguration and Format-Table cmdlets to display the session configurations and their properties.
-The output shows that an AccessDenied security descriptor for all network users is added to all session configurations, including the Test session configuration.
+The output shows that an AccessDenied security descriptor for all network users is added to all session configurations that includes the Test session configuration.
-Although the other security desriptors are not changed, the "network_deny_all" security descriptor takes precedence.
+Although the other security descriptors are not changed, the "network_deny_all" security descriptor takes precedence.

-The fifth command shows that the Disable-PSRemoting command prevents even the Domain01\User01 user with special permissions to the Test session configuration from using the Test session configuration to connect to the computer remotely.
+The fifth command shows that the Disable-PSRemoting command prevents even the Domain01\User01 user who has special permissions to the Test session configuration from using the Test session configuration to connect to the computer remotely.

-### -------------------------- EXAMPLE 6 --------------------------
+### Example 6: Re-enable remote access to selected session configurations
 ```
 PS C:\>Disable-PSRemoting -Force